TomPace101/nanopore_diffusion/notes.md

 - loaddata commands are run during simulator initialization
 - dataextraction commands are run after the simulation is complete
-- datasteps commands are run more than once during a simulation, after each iteration (or some multiple thereof)
+- datasteps commands are run more than once during a simulation, after each iteration (or some multiple thereof) Customization allows us to add to the list of commands by pulling in other modules/scripts.

 We have 4 abstractions:
 - Request